ProfessionalsJane B. O'Brien

-A Partner in the Litigation Department, Jane O’Brien represents clients in a broad range of commercial matters, with a focus on complex commercial and securities litigation, regulatory defense, and antitrust litigation.
-Jane has participated in the defense of numerous class and individual actions in federal and state courts across the country, as well as congressional inquiries and regulatory investigations asserted by, among other agencies, the DOJ and SEC, and state attorneys general.
-Over the past several years, Jane has focused, among other issues, on assisting clients in navigating the unprecedented litigation and regulatory landscape that has unfolded in the wake of the global financial crisis.
+A partner in the Litigation Department and co-deputy chair of the Securities Litigation and Enforcement Group, Jane represents clients on a broad range of commercial matters, with a focus on complex commercial disputes, securities litigation, antitrust compliance and litigation, and data breach litigation, and regulatory investigations.
+Jane has participated in the defense of numerous class and individual actions in federal and state courts across the country, as well as Congressional inquiries and regulatory investigations initiated by the DOJ, the SEC, state attorneys general and other administrative or regulatory agencies or bodies.
+Jane also serves as a hiring partner and pro bono and community outreach supervising partner for the Washington, D.C. office.